Jimi Hendrix 1967 Fender Stratocaster (White)

 This is the guitar that Jimi switched to from his first 1967 Strat.
-The second Strat first saw stage light on February 2, 1968, in San Francisco, US.
+This second Strat first saw stage light on February 2, 1968, in San Francisco, US.
 [Jimi Hendrix, backstage at Winterland Ballroom, San Francisco, 1968 – Time] In essence, the two guitars were identical, aside from the wear on the old one that by February 1968 became quite extensive (especially around the upper horn of the body).
 The new guitar did, however, have a small cigarette burn on the headstock, which means that it was probably used even before February.

 He used this white Strat for most of 1968, and likely all the way up until the TTG Studio sessions in mid-October that year.
 Although photos are somewhat scarce, it seems that guitar was played on almost all gigs between February and October, assuming that it was indeed one same guitar and not a few identical ones.
-Last photos of Hendrix playing this particular guitar that seem to date back to around late October 1968.
+Last photos of Hendrix playing this particular guitar that seems to date back to around late October 1968.

 Most notable gigs played on this white 1967 Stratocaster include The Fillmore East on May 10th [Jimi Hendrix performing at the Fillmore East (Photo by Frank Mastropolo/Corbis via Getty Images)] and Miami Pop Festival on May 18th (for a full list of gigs and your own research visit JIMI HENDRIX TIMELINE September 1966 – September 1970).
 The Miami Pop Strat does not, however, have the cigarette burn on the headstock, so it is possible that that was a different guitar.